 ♦ Read Graphic Inequality, about one of the structural issues—wealth distribution—that keeps us sticking “to our own kind.”

 ♦ Read about Emmanuel House, an organization that seeks to create more equality by helping lift the working poor out of poverty.
-In 2016 it was names one of the “Top 100″ social change organizations in the world.
+In 2016 it was named one of the “Top 100” most innovative social change organizations in the world.
+It started as Bryan House, serving 5 families.
+As Emmanuel House it served 25.
+In 2018 it merged with long-time partner the Joseph Corporation, joined the Neighbor Works Network, changed its name to The Neighbor Project, and now serves over 3000 families and individuals…and growing.

 ♦ Read A Return to Plessy vs. Ferguson, about the re-segregation of schools.